skfit-uni-luebeck/fhir-populator/README.md

 3. Install the package locally, using `pip install .`
 4. Customize the script.
 Re-run step 3 if you change the script.
 5. `python -m fhir_populator`, as before.
-6. Create a issue and pull request in the GitHub Repo!
+6. Create an issue and pull request in the GitHub Repo!
 We welcome contributions!

 ## Changelog